craftcms/docs/docs/2.x/config-settings.md

 **Since**: Craft 1.0

 The URI and template path that Craft should use for user password resetting.
-Note that this only affects front-end site requests, and Password Reset emails will only use this setting for users that don’t have access to the Control Panel.
+Note that this only affects front-end site requests, and Password Reset emails will only use this setting for users that don’t have access to the control panel.

 ```php
 'setPasswordPath' => array(